derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 * **Hat club**: The set of nodes such that their IDs first `h` bits are the same as concerned node
 * **Boot club**: The set of nodes such that their IDs first `b` bits are the same as concerned node
 * **Root node / Destination node**: The destination ID from a message M such that M's destination ID is _**numerically closest**_ to the concerned node's ID
+* **Center of a club** (✍🏻): Is the concerned node in a hat club.
+If we take node X, node X is the center of its own Hat and Boot Clubs.

 ### 2. Routing Data Structure